dengyh16code/CLASP/README.md

 export OPENAI_API_KEY="your_api_key_here"
 ```

-2) To test the semantic keypoint extraction on your own image, you can replace `test.png` and then run
+2) To test the semantic keypoint extraction on your image, you can replace `test.png` and then run
 ```
-python semantic_keypoints/semantic_keypoint.py
+python semantic_keypoints/semantic_keypoints.py
 ```

 3) The semantic keypoints extraction results will be visualized.